-Simply in terms of population the study covers the two largest and most populous countries in the world, China and India together with the small island state of Sri Lanka and Himalayan country of Nepal, and the archipelagos of the Philippines and Indonesia.
+Simply in terms of population the study covers the two largest and most populous countries in the world, China and India together with the small island state of Sri Lanka and Himalayan country of Nepal, and the archipelagos of Philippines and Indonesia.
 Each of the countries hosts a rich ethnic and linguistic diversity as well as geographical and ecological diversity.
 Such diversity clearly presents obstacles in ensuring access rights.

 Figure.
-1: Population density in Asia Source: Stock map agency, 2008
+1: Asia Population Density Source: Stock map agency, 2008